koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-Let's move on Number 2.
+Let's move on to Number 2.
 The first part includes an optional interface for persistence mode.
 If you'd like to impelement your custom renderer as persistence mode, you have to implement this interface.
 The persistence mode is a mode to treat its instance as immutable.